Time is not a Healer, but it Sure Makes Hindsight 20:20

 Note that, for each $i\in 1..n-1$, configurations $c_i$ and $c_{i+1}$ only differ in $p_i$ not having or having received $p$'s message; thus, the sequence $c_1,\dots,c_n$ is a sequence of adjacent configurations.
 Moreover, because $c_1=c'$, the failure-free decision from $c_1$ is $0$.
 Additionally, because $c$ is $p$-dependent and the $p$-silent decision from $c$ is $0$, the failure-free decision from $c_n$ is $1$.
-Finally, by~\Cref{l1}, we conclude that there exists a process $q$ and $i\in 1..n$ such that $c_i$ is $q$-dependent.
+Thus, we can apply~\Cref{l1}, and we conclude that there exists a process $q$ and $i\in 1..n$ such that $c_i$ is $q$-dependent.

 \end{proof}